Bitget CEO Warns of Phishing Scams Targeting Crypto Users

 Takeaway

-Chen’s message is clear: users must remain vigilant and take necessary precautions to protect themselves from these evolving threats.
+Apparently, Chen’s message is clear: users must remain vigilant and take necessary precautions to protect themselves from these evolving threats, So you should take it seriously.
+Mostly, You should be aware of your surroundings and keep your personal info safe, Just in case.